Skip to content

 Avast Cleanup Premium promises to speed up your PC by removing junk files, cleaning the registry, and putting unused apps to sleep.
-We installed it on a 3-year-old Dell XPS 15 running Windows 11 and measured the results.
-Boot time dropped from 38 seconds to 31 seconds, and the tool freed up 4.2 GB of disk space.
+On an older Windows laptop, the cleanup can shave a few seconds off boot time and free up several gigabytes of disk space.
 Whether that’s worth $49.99/year depends on how comfortable you are doing the same cleanup manually.

 #Avast Cleanup Premium Features Explained